hmcts/chart-java/README.md

 ## Postgresql

-If you need to use a Postgresql database for testing then you can enable it by setting the following flag:
+If you need to use a Postgresql database for testing then you can enable it by setting the following flag in your application config with:

 java:
-  postgresql:
-  ## Whether to deploy the Postgres Chart or not
-  enabled: true

-You can then refer to it in your application config with:
-java:
   environment:
     DB_HOST: "{{ .Release.Name }}-postgresql"
     DB_USER_NAME: "{{ .Values.java.postgresql.postgresqlUsername}}"
     DB_PASSWORD: "{{ .Values.java.postgresql.postgresqlPassword}}"

+postgresql:
+  ## Whether to deploy the Postgres Chart or not
+  enabled: true

 See the configuration section for more options if needed Please refer to the Configuration section below on how to enable this.